 Also, note that some marketing tactics require a longer term than others for effective ROI.
-For example, a branding strategy requires a longer period to see results than a lead-generation strategy.
+For example, a branding strategy requires longer to see results than a lead-generation strategy.

 Normally, the longer a marketing tactic is underway, the better results it delivers.
 Think of the snowball effect.
 Yet, tactics should not be attempted haphazardly.
-They should be coordinated, diversified and cover the right audiences with the right messages.
+They should be coordinated and diversified and cover the right audiences with the right messages.

 Developing a Marketing Plan

-You know you should always be marketing to potential customers as well as existing.
+You know you should always be marketing to potential customers and existing ones.
 But to do that, it’s important to spend your marketing budget wisely.
 Once you know how much you have to spend, develop a marketing strategy on where to put it and what you want to achieve.

 The key is to find the vehicles that work best for your target market; is that digital, newspaper, print, TV commercials, etc.?
 One specific activity is not enough.
 What will bring you success is a cross-section of marketing strategies.
 It’s the small things that add up when put together.
 Reinvest in the vehicles that work and disregard any that are not returning a profit.

 Be realistic.
 If your budget can’t cover everything in your marketing plan, look for ways to do more with less.
 For example, try running fewer paid ads and focus on organic social media campaigns and SEO.
 Learn more about the cost of digital marketing.

 Now, where do you think your marketing budget should go?
-Do you want to reach as many customers as possible, but you don’t have a complete marketing plan?
+Do you want to reach as many customers as possible but don’t have a complete marketing plan?
 We can do the strategizing for you.
 Give us a call if we can help you reach your business goals!